 Once the DWC receives your claim, it will notify your employer and its insurance company.
 The insurance company will then review your claim and decide whether to accept or deny it.
 (Learn about common reasons for denied workers' comp claims.)

 If the insurance company denies your claim, you can challenge that decision through the DWC.
-If you aren't able to resolve the dispute through informal negotiations, you can request a hearing with a workers' comp judge.
-Because these hearings follow complex procedural rules, most injured employees will need to hire an experienced workers’ comp lawyer in order to win at the hearing.
+You'll need to participate in a benefit review conference before you can get to a hearing before a workers' comp judge.
+(Learn more about the steps for appealing a decision in your Texas workers' comp case.)
+Because contested case hearings follow complex procedural rules, most injured employees will need to hire an experienced workers’ comp lawyer in order to win at the hearing.
 Fortunately, workers’ comp rules make it feasible to hire an attorney.
 For more information, see our article on how much workers' comp lawyers cost in Texas.